UCL-ARC/python-tooling/README.md

     cookiecutter /path/to/your/checkout/of/python-tooling
     ```
 3. A series of questions will pop up to configure the project.
 Type the answer
-    or hit return to use the default option (shown in square brackets).
+    or hit return to use the default option (shown in parenthesis).

     Note that these project variables are defined in the `cookiecutter.json`
     file.